Altania5/JSCoffeeShop/README.md

 ## Description

 Welcome to the Coffee Shop App!
-This application aims to provide a seamless experience for customers to browse our menu, place orders, and for staff to manage inventory and customer requests. (***Customize this description to better fit your app's specific goals.***)
+This application aims to provide a seamless experience for customers to browse our menu, place orders, and for staff to manage inventory and customer requests.

-This project is built using Node.js (***assumption, please confirm or change***) and is designed for deployment on Heroku.
+This project is built using Node.js and is designed for deployment on Heroku.

 ## Table of Contents